mvolkmann/mysql-easier/README.md

 and returns the id of the new record.
 The keys of obj are column names and their values are the values to insert.
+This assumes that the table has a column named `id` that is autoincrement.

 ```js
 mysql.insert('flavors', {name: 'vanilla', calories: 100})